 Entry to Petra requires a pass, which can only be purchased at the front entrance.
 This route starts from little Petra which doesn’t have ticket counters, so a pass must be purchased in advance.

 Try Hammam after Hiking

-After sweating and hiking the entire day, you get a lot of sand in your shoes, clothes in your hair and face.
+After sweating and hiking the entire day, you get a lot of sand in your shoes, and clothes in your hair and face.
 The best way to finish such a long sweaty hiking day is relaxing at a local “ spa” called hammam also known as Turkish bath.
-The procedure starts by staying about 30-50 minutes in a hot steam bath (a type of a sauna) to soften your skin, then getting a full body massage and finally getting peeled off your dead skin and showered.
-It all feels a bit weird at the beginning but at the end it is totally worth it and you will feel very relaxed and clean.
-There is a Turkish bath about 5 minutes aways from the visitor center on the main street.
+The procedure starts with staying about 30-50 minutes in a hot steam bath (a type of sauna) to soften your skin, then getting a full body massage and finally getting peeled off your dead skin and showering.
+It all feels a bit weird at the beginning but at the end, it is totally worth it and you will feel very relaxed and clean.
+There is a Turkish bath about 5 minutes away from the visitor center on the main street.
 It costs about 20 JD (with a discount which has to be negotiated) and you get a towel and even flip flops.

 Best Time To Visit Petra

 Petra is generally one of the destinations that can be visited all year round but in summer it can get uncomfortably hot and in winter get some rain showers.
 Most people visit Petra in Spring from March to May and in Autumn from September to November.
 For me personally May and September are still too hot in the Middle East, therefore I consider the best time to visit Petra from the end of February to mid-April.